 DSCR stands for Debt Service Coverage Ratio, and at its core, it measures the ratio of income generated by a rental property to the amount of debt owed on that property.
-This is a metric that’s most often used in long-term financing, particularly when it comes to properties that will be held as rental investments.
+This is a metric that’s most often used in long-term real estate financing, particularly when it comes to properties that will be held as rental investments.
 What it measures, strictly speaking, is the ratio of income generated for every dollar owed from the loan.

 If this number falls below 1, it means that the property in question is not generating enough income to pay back the loan on its own.
 Most lenders require a minimum in the range of 1.2-1.5 to qualify for a loan to ensure that, not only can the loan be paid back, but that the borrower is cash flow positive.